Nikhilhade21/JavaScript-Course_Learn/README.md

 # js-learn
-A code repo for java script.
+A code repo for javascript.